 2. Set up direct deposits into your online account

 Once you’ve opened your online accounts, fund them.
-Most employers offer direct deposit, which automatically puts some or all your pay into your accounts of choice.
+Most employers offer direct deposit, which automatically puts your pay into your accounts.

 If yours doesn’t (welcome to the 21st century!), set up electronic funds transfer (EFT) or automatic clearing house (ACH) transfers to move money from your bank account to your new accounts.
 Have your bank’s routing and account numbers.

-All these options can be set up to happen automatically and to be recurring.
-They’re (Taylor) swift, safe options to simple investing to pay yourself first, which is important for financial success.
+All these options can be set up to be automatic and recurring.
+They’re (Taylor) swift, safe options to simple investing to pay yourself first.

-When you’re just starting out, you don’t need expensive financial advisors to invest your money.
 Buy low-cost ETFs, not to be confused with the EFTs above.
-ETFs, like mutual funds, are baskets of stocks or bonds that trade on stock exchanges.
+ETFs, like mutual funds, are baskets of stocks or bonds that trade on stock exchanges (more on all these investments below).
 Unlike mutual funds, ETFs trade like stocks and have cheaper management fees.

-To making buying ETFs cheaper, specifically buy index ETFs.
-Index ETFs simply track established market indices, like the S&P 500 Index for large company stocks and the Russell 2000 Index for small company stocks.
-Because these ETFs simply track the stock market, they require little maintenance, require low fees and are simple to track.
+To making buying ETFs cheaper, specifically, buy index ETFs to track established market indices, like the S&P 500 Index for large-company stocks and the Russell 2000 Index for small company stocks.
+ETFs PRID and SHE are LGBTQ and women-friendly.

 4. Diversify your investments

-If you want to keep your simple investing super-simple, buy one asset allocation ETF.
+To keep your simple investing super-simple, buy one asset allocation ETF.
 Asset allocation ETFs are baskets of index ETFs rather than baskets of stocks.
 The exact mix of an asset allocation ETF is determined by how aggressive or conservative an investor you are.
-Click here for our guide to help you determine what kind of investor you are.
+For helping deciding which type of investor you are, click here for our free guide.

-These accounts let you contribute money from their paycheck into investments, usually mutual funds, before Uncle Sam gets his dirty mitts on it.
+401(k)s, 403(b)s, 457s, SE and SIMPLE IRAs let you contribute money from their paycheck into investments, usually mutual funds before Uncle Sam gets his dirty mitts on it.

 The benefits are threefold.
-First, if you contribute enough to get your full employer match, you get free money.
+First, if you contribute enough to get your full employer match.
+That’s free money, bitches.
 Second, investing pre-tax dollars into a company-sponsored retirement account decreases your taxable income.
 Third, they let you invest money tax-deferred, meaning you won’t pay taxes on any growth until it’s withdrawn.
-If you don’t withdraw any money until you’re retired and at least 59 1/2, you’ll likely pay less in taxes because you likely won’t be in as high an income tax bracket.

 6. Start a Health Savings Account (HSA)